ericpgreen/coping_together_nc_rct/simulate.md

 In this trial, families will be assigned to a treatment or an inactive control arm.
-Families assigned to treatment will be nested in groups that are assigned to facilitators.
+Families assigned to treatment will be nested in groups that are assigned to leaders.
 Data will be collected from all eligible family members before (?) and after the intervention is delivered to families assigned to the treatment arm.

 ![](diagram.png)<!-- -->